-Chase Rogers has been the Chief Justice of the Connecticut Supreme Court since 2007.
+Chief Justice Chase Rogers (ret.) was the Chief Justice of the Connecticut Supreme Court from 2007-2018.
 She served as a judge on the Connecticut Appellate Court from 2006 to 2007, and as a judge on the Connecticut Superior Court from 1998 to 2006.
 Prior to becoming a judge, she was a partner at Cummings & Lockwood in Stamford, Connecticut, where she focused on employment law and commercial litigation.
 She served on the Board of Directors of the Conference of Chief Justices (CCJ) from 2008 to 2011.
 She has been a member of the Committee on Federal-State Jurisdiction of the Judicial Conference of the United States since 2012; member of the National Center for State Courts Expanding Court Access to Justice Project Advisory Committee since 2012; member of the Conference of Chief Justices Civil Justice Initiative Committee since 2014; member of the Connecticut Bar Foundation Nominating Committee since 2007; Ex Officio Member, American Law Institute; and Ex Officio Director, Connecticut Bar Foundation.
-Chief Justice Rogers was appointed to the SJI Board of Directors in 2010, and currently serves as Chair.
+Chief Justice Rogers was appointed to the SJI Board of Directors in 2010, and served as Chair from 2016-2018.
 She has been an Adjunct Professor at the University of Connecticut School of Law since 2012.
 She received an Honorary degree from Quinnipiac University School of Law in 2010, and an Honorary degree from the University of Hartford in 2011.
 She received her J.D. from Boston University School of Law, and B.A. from Stanford University.

 Chief Judge Lippman (ret.) is currently Of Counsel for Latham & Watkins, LLP in New York City, New York.
 He previously served as Chief Judge of the State of New York and Chief Judge of the New York Court of Appeals, a position he held since 2009.
 Chief Judge Lippman spent his entire legal career in the New York State court system, serving for 40 years in a variety of roles.
 He was Presiding Justice of the Appellate Division of the New York Supreme Court, First Department from 2007 to 2009; an Associate Justice of the Appellate Term for the Ninth and Tenth Judicial Districts from 2006 to 2007; a Justice of the Supreme Court, Ninth Judicial District from 2006 to 2009; and Chief Administrative Judge of all New York State Courts from 1996 to 2007.
 Chief Judge Lippman is a former member of the Board of Directors of the Conference of Chief Justices, former President of the Conference of State Court Administrators, and former Vice Chair of the Board of the National Center for State Courts (NCSC).
 He is the recipient of numerous awards and honors, including the William H. Rehnquist Award for Judicial Excellence, which the NCSC awarded to him in 2008.
 He was appointed to the SJI Board of Directors in 2013.
 He holds a B.A. from New York University in Government and International Relations and a J.D. from the New York University School of Law.

-David Brewer is currently a Justice on the Oregon Supreme Court.
-He previously served on the Oregon Court of Appeals from 1999 to 2013, and was chief judge from 2004 to 2013.
+David Brewer was a Justice on the Oregon Supreme Court, where he was elected in 2013.
+He previously served on the Oregon Court of Appeals from 1999 to 2013, and was chief judge from 2004 to 2012.
 Prior to joining the Court of Appeals, he served as a state court trial judge and presided over criminal and civil matters.
-Previously, Justice Brewer was a Partner at the law firm Lombard, Gardner, Honsowetz & Brewer.
+Previously, Justice Brewer was a partner at the law firm Lombard, Gardner, Honsowetz & Brewer.
 He is a past President of the Council of Chief Judges of the State Courts of Appeals.
 In 2008, Justice Brewer received the National Center for State Court’s Distinguished Service Award for his contributions to the development of performance measures for the nation’s state appellate courts.
 He was appointed to the SJI Board of Directors in 2011.
 He holds a B.A. in economics from California State University at Sonoma and a J.D. from the University of Oregon School of Law.

-Judge Nachtigal is currently a Senior Circuit Court Judge in Washington County, Oregon.
-She has been a judge since 1991, serving as the Presiding Judge from 1996 to 2002.
+Gayle Nachtigal was a Circuit Court Judge in Washington County, Oregon.
+She was initially appointed in 1991, serving as the Presiding Judge from 1996 to 2002.
 She served as Lead Judge for 10 years on the Criminal Court Team.
 Judge Nachtigal is also involved in the American Judges Association where she served as Secretary, First and Second Vice President, and President.
 From 1999 to 2005, Judge Nachtigal served on the board of the National Center for State Courts, and the NCSC Court Consulting Advisory Board from 2000 to 2005.
 She has also previously served on the Oregon Judicial Conference Judicial Conduct Committee and the Court Technology Committee, as well as on the Oregon Uniform Trial Court Rules Committee.
 She was appointed to the SJI Board of Directors in 2010.
 She received a B.L.S. from Bowling Green State University and a J.D. from Lewis and Clark Law School.

-Judge Wilfredo Martinez is currently a Judge in the 9th Judicial Circuit Court of Florida, Orange County.
+Judge Wilfredo Martinez is a Senior Judge for the State of Florida.
 He was initially appointed to the Court in 1998.
 Previously, Judge Martinez was a sole practitioner in Orlando, focusing on real estate and business law.
 Prior to that, he was in-house counsel for a manufacturer, distributor and retailer; worked for an insurance defense firm; and served as a staff attorney at the Legal Aid Society of the Orange County Bar Association of Florida.
-Judge Martinez is the former president of the National Conference of Metropolitan Courts and a member of the Florida Conference of County Court Judges.
+Judge Martinez served as Board Member and Chair of the Governance Committee of United Abolitionists – an organization dedicated to the eradication of all forms of human trafficking.
+He is a former president of the National Conference of Metropolitan Courts and a member of the Florida Conference of County Court Judges.
 He has served as a Commissioner on the East Central Florida Regional Planning Council; Commissioner on the Florida State Commission on Hispanic Affairs; Board Member of the Florida Supreme Court Alternative Dispute Resolution Committee; Vice Chairman of the Orange County Citizen Review Board; Chairman of the Orange County Children, Youth and Family Advisory Board; Founding Member of the Hispanic Bar Association of Central Florida; Board Member of the Orange County Bar Association Foundation; Founder and Director of the 9th Judicial Circuit Courthouse Law Academy; Chairman of the 9th Judicial Circuit Citizen Advisory Board; Judicial Representative of the City of Orlando Redistricting Advisory Board; and Board Member for the 9th Judicial Circuit Racial and Ethnic Bias Committee.
 He is a recipient of the Hispanic Chamber of Commerce of Central Florida Excellence Award, and has been recognized by CISCO and FedEx as one of the top 10,000 World Leaders and Influencers.
 He was appointed to the SJI Board of Directors in 2010.
-He received a B.A. from Yale University and J.D. from the New York University School of Law.
+He received a B.A. from Yale University, with honors, and J.D. from the New York University School of Law.

-Marsha J. Rabiteau is Executive Director of the Legal Policy Strategies Group.
+Marsha J. Rabiteau is Executive Director of the Center for Human Trafficking Court Solutions, a 501(c)(3) non-profit with a core mission to assist the Chief Justices in fulfilling their Human Trafficking Resolution.
 She has also served as Associate General Counsel for Koch Industries, Inc., as Vice President & Assistant General Counsel, Director of Civil Justice Policy for The Hartford Financial Services Group, and Litigation Counsel and Crisis Manager for The Dow Chemical Company.
-She has participated as the chair or co-chair of the following organizations: Civil Justice Reform Group; Product Liability Advisory Council Foundation; IADC Class Action and Aggregated Torts Committee; and Federalist Society Litigation Practice Group.
-She is on the National Judicial College’s Advisory Council, on the George Mason University’s Law and Economic Center’s Advisory Board, and is a member of the Michigan and Wisconsin Bars.
+She has participated as the chair or co-chair of the various organizations, including: Civil Justice Reform Group; Product Liability Advisory Council Foundation; IADC Class Action and Aggregated Torts Committee; and Federalist Society Litigation Practice Group.
+She is on the National Judicial College’s Board of Visitors and Executive Finance Committee, has served on the George Mason University’s Law and Economic Center’s Advisory Board, and is a member of the Michigan and Wisconsin Bars.
 She was appointed to the SJI Board of Directors in 2010.
 She received her J.D., cum laude, from Marquette University Law School.

 Isabel Framer is the founder and principal partner of Language Access Consultants, LLC.
 Since 1998, Ms. Framer has worked as a consultant to defense attorneys, prosecutors, law enforcement, state and federal government agencies, including the U.S. Department of Justice, and advocacy firms on language access for limited English proficient communities in the court system.
 She is a state court-certified judiciary interpreter and has been qualified as an expert witness in court proceedings regarding language access and interpreter standards.
 Ms. Framer was also a board member of the National Association of Judiciary Interpreters and Translators from 2003 to 2009, serving as chair from 2007 to 2009.
 She was appointed to the SJI Board of Directors in 2010.